ayudhaamari/amazon-prime-user-analysis/README.md

 - Categorical fields containing only predefined values
 - etc ...

-> 💡 **Note:** For a comprehensive view of our data validation process and all expectations, please refer to the `data-validation-great-expectation.ipynb` notebook in the project root directory.
-This notebook contains detailed explanations, code, and results of our Great Expectations implementation.
+> 💡 **Note:** For a comprehensive view of the data validation process and all expectations, please refer to the `data-validation-great-expectation.ipynb` notebook in the project root directory.
+This notebook contains detailed explanations, code, and results of the Great Expectations implementation.

 ## 📈 Visualization